 Outpatient Treatment Objectives

 More often than not, people most suited for outpatient treatment have managed to maintain some sense of control over their normal everyday lives in terms of holding down a job and maintaining a household.
 In this respect, ketamine dependence has not affected one’s ability to make sound judgments or meet daily responsibilities, according to Reuters Health.

 When ketamine dependence has completely taken over a person’s life, most every major life area suffers as a result, including:

 - Psychological well-being

 In effect, people at the early stages of ketamine dependence stand the best chance of benefiting from an outpatient treatment approach.
 Otherwise, the long-term effects of the drug require a more intensive and structured treatment approach.

-If you suspect you or someone you know struggles with ketamine dependence and need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-601-3889 to speak with one of our addictions specialists.
+If you suspect you or someone you know struggles with ketamine dependence and need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-601-3889 (Who Answers?) to speak with one of our addictions specialists.